 The Iowa Department of Natural Resources has partnered with the Des Moines Area Metropolitan Planning Organization (MPO) to create a master plan for improving the water trails and nearby greenways in the Greater Des Moines region.
 Once complete, the master plan will provide a long-range regional vision for how local governments, businesses and other organizations can collaborate to improve the region's waterways for better recreation, enhanced conservation and improved economic vitality.
+It was a pleasure to participate in several planning sessions and to be able to offer suggestions on upgrading the water trails in Polk County.

 Access Points --404 miles from Estherville to Keokuk